hypertidy/graticule/README.md

 Known issues
 ------------

-o There's work need for when `graticule_labels()` are created without using `xline/yline`, need more careful separation between generating every combination in the grid versus single lines
+o There's work needed for when `graticule_labels()` are created without using `xline/yline`, need more careful separation between generating every combination in the grid versus single lines

 Examples
 ========

-A simple example uses data from rworldmap.
+A simple example uses data from rworldmap to build a map around the state of Victoria in Australia.
+Victoria uses a local Lambert Conformal Conic projection that was introduced while the shift to GDA94 was implemented, to reduce complications due to working with more than one UTM zone for the state.

 ``` r
 library(rgdal)